mongodb/specifications/source/sessions/driver-sessions.rst

 associated ``ServerSession`` as dirty.
 Dirty server sessions are discarded when returned to the server session pool.
-It is valid for a dirty session to be used for subsequent commands (e.g. an implicit retry attempt, a later command in a bulk write, or a later operation on an explict session), however, it MUST remain dirty for the remainder of its lifetime regardless if later commands succeed.
+It is valid for a dirty session to be used for subsequent commands (e.g. an implicit retry attempt, a later command in a bulk write, or a later operation on an explicit session), however, it MUST remain dirty for the remainder of its lifetime regardless if later commands succeed.